If you’re planning on getting married in Switzerland, this guide explains the processes and documentation required to legally wed in Switzerland.

 Family record document

 Traditionally the primary official document in Switzerland is the family record document (Familienausweis / le certificat de famille / il cosiddetto atto di famiglia).
-You may be asked to produce that of your parents during pre-wedding preparations.
-If you do not have one, additional documentation will be required.
+You may need to produce that of your parents during pre-wedding preparations.
+If you do not have one, additional documentation is necessary.

 After the wedding ceremony is complete, you will be presented with your own family record document.